KA! Empathogenics Review: Kanna, Mood Support & What to Expect

 Although kanna is generally regarded as non-habit forming, it does influence serotonin-related pathways.

-• Avoid combining with SSRIs or serotonin-modulating medications
+- Combining with SSRIs or serotonin-modulating medications

-• Avoid mixing with alcohol or stimulants
+- Mixing with alcohol or stimulants

-• Consult a healthcare professional if pregnant, nursing, or managing medical conditions
+- Use without consulting a healthcare professional if pregnant, nursing, or managing medical conditions

-Higher amounts may cause:
+Higher amounts may cause

-• Mild nausea
+- Mild nausea

-• Drowsiness
+- Drowsiness

-• Headache
+- Headache

 Moderation and mindful use are important.